agshumate/LiftoffTools/README.md

 liftofftools variants -r <reference.fa> -t <target.fa> -rg <reference.gff3> -tg <target.gff3>
 ```

-The variants module calculates the sequence identity of transcripts in the reference genome and the corresponding transcript in the target genome and for protein-coding genes, identifies variants and their effect on the gene.
+The variants module calculates the sequence identity between transcripts in the reference genome and the corresponding transcript in the target genome and for protein-coding genes, identifies variants and their effect on the gene.
 The effects we look for are defined below.

 ```
 synonymous - A point mutation in the target transcript that does not change the amino acid sequence.